 Duration: 2019 – 2021

-Responsibilities: UI/UX design, visual design, user research, wireframing, mockups, interaction design, prototyping, front-end development, design system contributions, and project management.
+Responsibilities: UI/UX design, interaction design, user research, wireframing, mockups, prototyping, front-end development, design system contributions, and project management.

 Below are some brief notes on my work during this time, highlighting publicly available information from one of the projects.